rfong/sustenance/bread/sourdough_ciabatta.md

 If there is room in the fridge, cover and store in the fridge for ideally 18 hours to develop additional flavor.
 No less than 8 hours.
 No more than 24 hours.
 If there is not room in the fridge ;( Give it more final proofing time.

-Turn out dough onto a well floured surface.
-Split the dough into 2-4 pieces.
+Turn out dough onto a LARGE well floured surface (THE GLOOP WILL SPREAD).
+Split the dough into 1-3 pieces if using the 500g recipe, or 2-6 pieces if using the 1000g recipe.
-- Split in 2 pieces, this will make long, large loaves that are good for slicing and dipping to share with a group of friends.
+- Fewer loaves: this will make long, large loaves that are good for slicing and dipping to share with a group of friends.
-- Split in 4 pieces, this will make more traditionally sized loaves that are great for a large sandwich.
+- More loaves: this will make more traditionally sized loaves that are great for a large sandwich.

 OPTIONAL: If you choose to counter proof the shaped dough for 1-2 more hours, cover it with something that won't stick to it, like mixing bowls.
 I prefer to skip this final proofing step for convenience because the gloop gets EVERYWHERE.